Apoorva-Dayal/Object_detection_using_YOLO_V7_For_Visually_impared_Minor_Project/README.md

 How do you run code in Visual Studio Code?

+NOTE :: You have to download files and try to make two folder :

+   (a) mpg123-1.32.3-x86-64 : It is used for the sound.

+   (b) Object Detection  : It is used for the code.

 1) Download the file other than
 " This file is for mpg123 " in zip format. and the
-" This file is for mpg123 " make another folder and try to install with the name of the folder "mpg123-1.32.3-x86-64 "
+" This file is for mpg123" Make another folder and try to install with the name of the folder "mpg123-1.32.3-x86-64"

-2) Unzip the file and try to open in vs code.
+2) Unzip the file other than "
+This file is for mpg123" and try to open in vs code.

-3) Open the Edit the system Environment variable from settings of your PC
+3) Open the Edit the system Environment variable from settings of your PC for "mpg123-1.32.3-x86-64"

 4) Open Environment Variables